afadesigns/zshellcheck/CODE_OF_CONDUCT.md

 posting via an official social media account, or acting as an appointed representative at an online or offline event.

-## Enforcement
+## Reporting Guidelines

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by contacting **@afadesigns** on GitHub.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the